unfoldingWord-dev/electron/docs/development/Electronite/LinuxBuildNotes.md

 - Make sure the VM has a lot of disk space - I ran out of disk space with 60GB of storage configured.
 Rather than starting over with a new VM.
 I added a second Virtual Hard Drive with 100GB and then used that drive for the builds.
 - if you have trouble building with these notes, you could try the older Chromium Build tools: https://github.com/unfoldingWord/electronite/blob/v18.2.1-graphite/docs/development/Electronite/LinuxBuildNotesChromeTools.md

-- to create `arm64` builds, you must have installed the arm64 dependencies mentioned in the Linux build instructions above.
+- to create `arm64` and `arm7vl` builds, you must have installed the arm dependencies mentioned in the Linux build instructions above.
 Then run:
 - install and configure python:
 ```
 sudo apt install python python3.9